Four Commandments for Going Gray Gracefully

 Then suddenly, silver strands began popping up on crowns that weren't old enough to naturally turn the hue (or even, perhaps, to rent a car); and gray hair became a bonafide trend.
 Ash blondes and smoky brunettes made going gray young and fresh, and that means if there's ever a time to transition to gray naturally and stylishly, it's now.

-Going from colored hair to natural gray requires a transition stage that can be made a little less noticeable by getting a chop.
-Having a short haircut will keep your hair from looking conspicuously contrasted in color, and you can even bid farewell to hair color with one last job: some highlights or lowlights that blend the roots to the rest of your pixie, crop, or bob.
-(We like to affectionately refer to this practice as graylighting.)
-No matter your base color, keep the highlights and lowlights in the ashy, cool-toned family to create a natural blend of color.
-Besides, you'll love the low maintenance styling that a short haircut needs as you initially embrace the gray.
+One thing is for sure: Going from colored hair to natural gray requires a transition stage that can be made a little less noticeable by getting a chop.
+Having a short haircut will keep your hair from looking conspicuously contrasted in color.
+Your stylist will be able to consult on the best cut for your face shape and for your individual path to gray, so be sure to take full advantage of her expertise.
+You'll love the low maintenance styling that a short haircut needs as you initially embrace the gray.
 Start by checking out these hairstyles that flatter at every age.

-Whenever hair is dyed or highlighted, using the proper shampoo helps keep brassiness at bay.
+Whenever hair is dyed or highlighted, using the proper toning shampoo helps keep brassiness at bay.
+Similar to the toner that your stylist might apply at the salon to help supercharge your journey on the road to silver, a toning shampoo can help keep things cool or warm depending on your objective.
 For colored blondes, violet shampoo keeps every shade vivid and balanced.
 For colored brunettes, blue shampoo keeps those caramel highlights rich and warm.
 Similarly, gray and white hair can skew yellow or look dull easily—due to pigment loss—when not kept in tip-top condition with the right shampoo.
 Invest in one of these shampoos formulated just for gray and white hair to avoid dull, yellow, or brassy strands.
 For most, a violet-tinted shampoo will work wonders when used just once or twice a week.
 (Use an ultra-hydrating shampoo formula for the rest of your weekly washes.)

-Gray hair, be it from years of hair coloring or just the toll of time, tends to be coarse or dry.
+Gray hair tends to be coarse or dry.
 The best way to make your gray hair look softer, shinier, and healthier is to regularly use hydrating and smoothing hair masks.
 For curly hair, try the DevaCurl Melt into Moisture Matcha Butter Conditioning Mask to leave curls incredibly soft and hydrated.
 For damaged hair, the Living Proof Restore Mask Treatment works some serious repair wonders.
 For your everyday hair mask, rely on Caviar Anti-Aging Replenishing Moisture Mask.
-(Because your hair deserves some anti-aging love too.)
+(Because your hair deserves some antiaging love too.)